dutertetimes/dutertetimes.github.io/info/_posts/2016-07-12-rafael_mariano.md

 He was a member of the House of Representatives in the 15th Congress of the Republic of the Philippines under the Anakpawis Partylist.
 He was Vice Chair on the Committee on Agriculture and Food.
-He was a member of 11 Committees: Congressional Oversight Committee on Labor and Employment, Housing and Urban Development, Human Rights, Special Committee on Globalization and TO, People's Participation, Government Enterprises and Privatization, Government Reorganization.
+He was a member of the following Committees: Agrarian Reform, Rural Development, Congressional Oversight Committee on Labor and Employment, Housing and Urban Development, Human Rights, Special Committee on Globalization and WTO, People's Participation, Government Enterprises and Privatization, Government Reorganization.
 He was also elected Barangay Councilor from 1981 to 1986 of San Andres I, Nueva Ecija, Philippines.

 ##### Afiliations